 We all have a prefrontal cortex.

 Dyana has been a lifelong student of many disciplines.
 She has a BSc majoring in Botany and Zoology, MA (Hons) in Philosophy, MCW (Hons) in Creative Writing, Dip Yoga Therapy from Wellpark College, a Cert Counselling and most recently a Cert Art and Creativity.
 Dyana has been teaching for much of her life.
 She developed the 200 and 300 hour Yoga Teachers Training Program at Kawai Purapura where she taught Yoga Philosophy, Meditation, Somatics and Anatomy & Physiology.
 She continued teaching with the Contemporary Yoga Teachers Training school in Remuera.
 Dyana also taught Chemistry and Anatomy & Physiology to Naturopathic and Massage students at Wellpark College of Natural Therapies.
-She has published a trilogy, Anchors in an Open Sea, charting the pitfalls and triumphs of a life lived in search of the elusive truth.
 Her infectious curiosity about all aspects of living and the relationships between them is the gift she brings to her teaching.